 A mixed, balanced diet from the time of weaning should be encouraged and will protect against the development of constipation in toddlers.
-Fruits, vegetables, cereal based foods, meat, fish and pulses should be introduced during weaning and for the over ones a balanced diet will include a combination of foods from all five food groups. see Factsheet 1.2 There are no evidence-based recommendations for the ideal fibre content of a toddler's diet, but 5-7g/day is an average intake. see Factsheet 1.1i
+Fruits, vegetables, cereal based foods, meat, fish and pulses should be introduced during weaning and for the over ones a balanced diet will include a combination of foods from all five food groups.

+see Factsheet 1.2 There are no evidence-based recommendations for the ideal fibre content of a toddler's diet, but SACN recommend 15g/day is for children 2-5years22.

+see Factsheet 1.1i

 Because a high percentage of the stool weight is water, underhydration can lead to hard stools.
 Soft stools that are easy to pass require adequate fluid intake to keep them moist.
 Toddlers should have 6-8 drinks each day - each drink being about 3-4 oz (100-120mls).
 However they may need more fluid in hot weather and after a lot of physical activity.
-All drinks count: e.g. water, well-diluted fruit juice and milk.
+All drinks count: e.g. water, milk and if used, well diluted juices.
 However excessive whole milk intake is a risk factor for constipation because it limits the consumption of adequate quantities of other foods thereby limiting dietary fibre intake.
 Milk drinks should be limited to a maximum of 3 per day - for toddlers each drink should be no more than 120mls or 4oz.
 Large bottles of milk should have been phased out soon after their first birthday.